 Michael Steiner (Porsche Exec Board) pointed out that this type of technology is especially critical for the automotive industry, because it will remain relevant for several years - as combustion is so ingrained.
 He added: "If you want to operate the existing fleet in a sustainable manner, eFuels are a fundamental component."

 Porsche have been a pillar of the performance industry for many many years - definitely worth experiencing if you have not already.
-Get behind the wheel with TrackDays from £45 - book straight onto a date or get yourself an open gift voucher valid for ten months.
+Get behind the wheel with TrackDays from £45.
+Book straight onto a date from our Events Calendar or get yourself an open Gift Voucher valid for 10 months.